-The Guadalupe caracara was allegedly similar to the crested caracara (Caracara cheriway); however, the latter species is lighter in colour over most of its body and has fewer bands on the chest and the back (Friedmann 1950, Iñigo-Elías 2000, Rodríguez-Flores et al 2010).
+The Guadalupe caracara was similar to the crested caracara (Caracara cheriway); however, the latter species is found on the mainland, is lighter in colour over most of its body and has fewer bands on the chest and the back (Friedmann 1950, Iñigo-Elías 2000, Rodríguez-Flores et al. 2010).